patrickfuchs/buildH/README.md

 Python >= 3.6 is mandatory for running buildH.

-buildH is written in Python 3 and needs the modules numpy, pandas and MDAnalysis.
+buildH is written in Python 3 and needs the modules numpy, pandas, MDAnalysis and Numba.

 ## Installation

 ### Simple installation